egel-lang/egel-lang.github.io/index.md

 author's thoughts on [blogger](https://egel-language.blogspot.nl/), or in the [FAQ](https://egel-lang.github.io/FAQ.html).

+A note on the [operational semantics](https://github.com/egel-lang/egel-tex/blob/master/semantics/semantics.pdf) the interpreter exploits.

 ## Thanks

 I would like to thank Linus Torvalds for Linux, the GNU team for their